A. MAINTAINING A SAFE LIBRARY ENVIRONMENT

 - Workstation use is limited to one person per workstation except in special circumstances.

 - Unless accompanied by a parent or guardian, juveniles ages 17 and under are required to use Children’s Room and Teen Room Internet workstations.
-Parents are responsible for directing and guiding their children’s use of the Internet.
+Parents, even if not present, are responsible for directing and guiding their children’s use of the Internet.

 D. ACCEPTABLE USES OF INTERNET WORKSTATION

 Our workstations have had their operating systems secured to reduce the need for technical support which inevitably comes from providing public access to PCs.
-Software installed on our machines includes an Internet browser, word processing, spreadsheet and presentation software (OpenOffice).
+Software installed on our machines includes an Internet browser, word processing, spreadsheet and presentation software.